opencog/atomspace/tests/persist/sql/README.md

 1) If you choose to change the default test database name and username, then edit tests/persist/sql/CMakeLists.txt and uncomment `SET(DB_IS_CONFIGURED 1)`.
-It probbly easier to just use the default test database name and username; see below.
+It probably easier to just use the default test database name and username; see below.

 2) Configure an SQL server, as described in `opencog/persist/sql/README` Abbreiviated instructions follow below; else skip to step 3.

-2a) Install the postgres server and the postgress client.
+2a) Install the postgres server and the postgresql client.

 2b) You don't need to test ODBC, but if you are, then:
     Install `unixodbc` and `odbc-postgresql`.